gitlabhq/gitlab-runner/docs/shells/index.md

 ## Windows Batch

+NOTE: **Note:**
-NOTE: **Note:** In GitLab 11.11, the Windows Batch executor for the GitLab Runner was deprecated in favor of the [PowerShell](#powershell) executor.
+In GitLab 11.11, the Windows Batch executor for the GitLab Runner was deprecated in favor of the [PowerShell](#powershell) executor.
 Support for Windows Batch will be removed in GitLab 13.0 (Jun 22, 2020).

+TIP: **Tip:**
+You can execute batch scripts from PowerShell using `Start-Process "cmd.exe" "/c C:\Path\file.bat"` for old batch scripts not ported to PowerShell.

-This is the default shell used on Windows.
-Windows Batch doesn't support executing the build in context of another user.
+Windows Batch is the default shell used on Windows.
+It doesn't support executing the build in context of another user.

 The generated Batch script is executed by saving its content to file and